Detecting discrete processes with the Epps effect: Simulation Experiments

 where $\phi^{(s)} = 0.023 e^{-0.11 t}\mathbbm{1}_{t \in \mathbb{R}^+}$.

-\Cref{fig:BPM} compares the correction methods for (a) Poisson and (b) Hawkes sampling on a Brownian price model.
-The overlap correction ($\circ$) and the Hayashi-Yoshida estimator (horizontal dashed line) correctly recovers the underlying correlation of the synchronous process.
-On the other hand, the flat trade correction ($\times$) does not perform well at recovering the induced underlying correlation.
-The flat trade correction does mitigate some of the Epps effect at ultra-high frequencies for the Poisson sampling, but it is problematic under Hawkes sampling where the correction returns estimates outside the feasible range for correlations.\footnote{None of the correction methods guarantee that the corrected estimates for the correlation lie within $[-1, 1]$.} The reason for this can be attributed to the violation of assumption 3 in \cite{BLPP2019}.
-The specification of the Hawkes sampling in \cref{exp:eq:2} results in long inter-arrivals.
-These long inter-arrivals under small sampling intervals lead to extended periods of flat trading which makes the estimates of \cref{epps:eq:15} closer to $1$.
-This leads to an over-compensation in the correction.
+Figure~\ref{fig:BPM} compares the correction methods for (a) Poisson and (b) Hawkes sampling on the Brownian price model.
+The overlap correction and the Hayashi--Yoshida estimator correctly recovers the underlying correlation of the synchronous process.
+What is interesting is that the flat trade correction does not recover the induced underlying correlation and the correction returns estimates outside the feasible range for correlations under the Hawkes sampling.\footnote{None of the correction methods ensure that corrected correlation estimates lie within $[-1, 1]$.}

+This is curious because the estimator is in fact a consistent estimator as proved by \citet{BLPP2019}.
+We suspect that the cause of this is due to the long inter-arrivals from our sampling of the observables coupled with a small discretisation size $\Delta t$ from the previous tick interpolation which leads to extended periods of flat trading.
+These extended periods of flat trading makes the estimates of flat trade correction under Eq. \eqref{epps:eq:15} closer to one.
+This leads to two possible explanations for why the underlying correlation is not recovered.
+First, the variance of the flat trade correction spikes when the probabilities of flat trading, $p_1$ and $p_2$, are simultaneously close to one (see Figure 3 of \citet{BLPP2019}).
+Second, the high probability of flat trading may lead to numerous consecutive flat trades which possibly violates Assumption 3 under which the estimator is constructed \cite{BLPP2019}.

 The theoretical Epps effect arising from asynchrony (thick solid line) is plotted for the Poisson sampling since the distribution of $\mathcal{W}_{\Delta t}$ can be recovered in this case.
-Thus the theoretical Epps effect is given by \cref{epps:eq:12}.
+Thus the theoretical Epps effect is given by Eq. \eqref{epps:eq:12}.
 This theoretical Epps effect is not plotted for the Hawkes sampling as obtaining the distribution of $\mathcal{W}_{\Delta t}$ is not simple in this case.
-The main feature behind our correction method is that we do not need to obtain the distribution of $\mathcal{W}_{\Delta t}$ since the correction can be directly estimated using \cref{epps:eq:10} given $U^i$ and $U^j$.
+The main feature behind our correction method is that we do not need to obtain the distribution of $\mathcal{W}_{\Delta t}$ since the correction can be directly estimated using Eq. \eqref{epps:eq:10} given $U^i$ and $U^j$.